Vampirella (film): Production

-Development
+Hammer incarnation

-A Vampirella film project had been in development for a number of years.
-Hammer Films was originally going to release the film in 1976 with actresses such as Caroline Munro and Valerie Leon being considered for the title role.
-Peter Cushing was also cast in the role as Pendragon as well as Orson Welles and Donald Pleasence in other roles, however the film was not made due to James Warren's refusal to relinquish merchandising rights.
-Munro and fellow Hammer Horror actress Judy Matheson were featured in a 2019 stage reading of the original script intended for Hammer's Vampirella film, starring Munro's daughter in the title role.

-Hammer came close to making the film again in 1978 starring Barbara Leigh; Christopher Wicking wrote a script and John Hough was to direct.
-The film was going to be a co production with American International Pictures but then head of production Samuel Z. Arkoff decided not to make the film.
+James Warren first presented the idea to adapt Vampirella as a feature film to Hammer Films in the early 70s having been inspired by Barbarella.
+Michael Carreras of Hammer loved the idea and took on the project and set about auditioning potential actresses for the titular role.
+Hammer intended to release the film in 1976.
+The producers auditioned several actresses, including Caroline Munro and Valerie Leon for the role of Vampirella.
+Barbara Leigh came to an audition with the producers enthusiastically exclaiming "That's her, we've found her at last!".
+Leigh was excited at the prospect of playing Vampirella.
+Peter Cushing was also cast in the role as Pendragon, as well as Orson Welles and Donald Pleasence in other roles.
+Carreras claimed the film was not made due to Warren's refusal to relinquish merchandising rights, but Hammer had been in financial trouble prior making the deal for Vapirella and filed for bankruptcy not long after finalizing the deal.
+Munro and fellow Hammer Horror actress Judy Matheson were featured in a 2019 stage reading of the original script intended for Hammer's Vampirella film, starring Munro's daughter Georgina Dugdale in the title role.
+Hammer came close to making the film again in 1978 starring Leigh; Christopher Wicking wrote a script and John Hough was to direct.
+The film was going to be a co-production with American International Pictures but then head of production Samuel Z. Arkoff decided not to make the film.
+Despite the film not being made, Leigh took several publicity photos dressed as Vampirella that were published by Warren as well as appearing as the character at fan conventions none of which Warren paid her for prompting her to sue Warren to stop using her photos for publicity purposes and ultimately settling with him for $500.
+Leigh has stated that she regrets how ugly the legal situation with Warren got and looks back on the time fondly as despite never getting to actually do the movie, after retiring from acting, Leigh has stated Vampirella was the role for which she is most recognized by her fans.

 In the early 1980s Peter Guber and Jon Peters had the rights when they were at Polygram.

-Film rights passed to Roger Corman and Jim Wynorski.
-Leigh says that Wynorski wanted to cast Paula Abdul in the title role.
-Wynorski had a friend, Gary Gerani, who was a Vampirella aficionado, and hired him to write the script.
+According to Gary Gerani, Tim Burton had expressed interest in adapting Vampirella as a major release at the time the rights were at Polygram.